- Model: BTA-50-OHM

 Members also get interactive guidance, alerts, classroom and more.

-The price on this antennas varies quite a bit - keep a watch on it, and snag it when the price is under $100.
+The price on this antenna varies quite a bit - from as low as $98 to as high as $400.
+Keep a watch on it, and snag it when the price is under $100.

 NOTE: WirEng has a whole line up of RV and marina antennas that might be appropriate for your needs.
 While we have not tested all of them, it may be worth reviewing their options to see if there is a model that would work well for you.